AdaCore/spark2014/docs/ug/gnatprove.rst

 ================  ========================
 Proof Objective   Determine (flag) if there are any invalid elements in a given
                   array.
-Loop Behaviour    Loops linearly over the array elements and exits if an
+Loop Behavior     Loops linearly over the array elements and exits if an
                   invalid element is encountered.
 Loop Invariant    Every element encountered so far is valid.
 ================  ========================